-2. Next cook the onions in an ovenproof skillet pan.
+- First, saute the onions in an ovenproof skillet.

-3. Pour the eggs in the pan with onions.
-Stir and cook until large egg curds form, but not completely cooked.
+- Then, pour the eggs in with the onions.
+Stir and cook until soft, slightly wet egg curds form, but not completely cooked.

-5. Sprinkle cheese on top and bake for a few minutes to finish cooking eggs and melt cheese.
+- Next, sprinkle the remaining cheese on top and bake for a few minutes to finish cooking eggs.

-6. Remove from oven to layer with refried beans, more crushed tortilla chips, salsa, lettuce, avocado, sour cream.
-Basically anything you want.
-Go nuts.
+- Remove from the oven and layer with refried beans, more crushed tortilla chips, salsa, or any other desired toppings.